 It's often said that finding a therapist is like dating: For the average person, it takes a few tries, and plenty of vulnerability, before settling down with their perfect match.

 So how can you stay ahead of the curve as this trend continues?
-By ensuring the right clientele are able to find and connect with you easily!
 Here are six strategies to consider testing out to address therapist shopping.

 1. Take advantage of the initial phone call to present your practice as supportive and welcoming